gtfintechlab/ConfReady/README.md

 This repository:

-- is **an easy-to-use Llama or GPT powered web interface** which can be used to empower authors to reflect on their work and assist authors with the [ARR Responsible NLP Research checklist](https://aclrollingreview.org/responsibleNLPresearch/).
+- is **an easy-to-use Llama or GPT powered web interface** which can be used to empower authors to reflect on their work and assist authors with conference checklists
-- is **highly flexible** and offers various adaptations and possibilities such as prompt customization, thereby, enabling developers to continue developing this tool for other conferences.
+- is **highly flexible** and offers various adaptations and possibilities such as prompt customization, enabling developers to continue developing this tool for additional conferences

 An overview of ConfReady is presented in this [YouTube video](https://youtu.be/_V0OV2E90FY?si=2v2rlx5T2dQzWK8L).